Skip to main content

 Do pharmacists get good life insurance rates?

-I own my pharmacy, what should I think about?
+I own my pharmacy.
+What should I think about?

 Why are pharmacists rated as a top professional occupation across the panel?

-I work in hospital pharmacy not retail, does that change anything?
+I work in hospital pharmacy, not retail.
+Does that change anything?

-Generally no, hospital and community pharmacy map to the same top-tier classification across the panel.
-AIA publishes separate rows for 'Hospital Pharmacist', 'Community Pharmacist', 'Industrial Pharmacist', 'Consultant Pharmacist', and 'Retail Pharmacist' and rates all five identically at A1.
-NEOS, Encompass, and Futura use a single 'Pharmacist' row at WCP.
-Where the daily work environment differs (for example, a hospital pharmacist involved in chemotherapy or sterile compounding versus a community pharmacist primarily dispensing scripts), the application may ask about specific exposure to hazardous drugs.
+Generally no. Hospital and community pharmacy map to the same top tier across the panel, and several insurers rate hospital, community, retail, industrial, and consultant pharmacists identically.
+Where the daily setting differs, for example a hospital pharmacist involved in chemotherapy or sterile compounding compared with a community pharmacist mainly dispensing scripts, the application may ask some extra questions about exposure to hazardous drugs.

-I run a compounding pharmacy with cytotoxic preparation, does that affect underwriting?
+I run a compounding pharmacy with cytotoxic preparation.
+Does that affect underwriting?

-I am a pharmacy assistant, not a registered pharmacist, am I rated the same way?
+I am a pharmacy assistant, not a registered pharmacist.
+Am I rated the same way?

-I own my pharmacy outright, what additional cover should I think about?
+I own my pharmacy outright.
+What additional cover should I think about?

-Does my AHPRA registration status affect my cover?
+Does my registration status affect my cover?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).